ds160/monero-node/README.md

 That's it!
 You now have a Monero full node running locally with your own copy of the blockchain.

+> [!NOTE]
-You can also run the Docker image on a NAS (Network Attached Storage) to maintain a synchronized blockchain at all times.
+> You can also run the Docker image on a NAS (Network Attached Storage) to maintain a synchronized blockchain at all times.

 ## Connect Monero GUI Wallet via Advanced Mode